BDTS: Blockchain-based Data Trading System: Implementation and Evaluation

-Then, we evaluate the practical performance.
-We focus on the functionaries of \textbf{\textit{download}}, which is the most essential function (due to its high frequency and large bandwidth) invoked by users.
-We set the experiments from three orthogonal dimensions, covering different data type, data size and storage capacity.
+\textbf{Efficiency.} Then, we launch experimental tests to evaluate efficiency in multi-dimensions.
+We focus on the \textit{download} functionaries, the most essential function (due to high frequency \& large bandwidth) invoked by users.

-\textbf{Data Type.} We evaluate three mainstream data types, covering text, image, and video.
+\textit{\textbf{Data Type.}} We evaluate three mainstream data types, covering text, image, and video.
 The text-based file is the most prevailing data format in personal computers.
-As a standard, a text file contains plain text that can be opened and edited in any word-processing program.
-The image format encompasses a variety of different subtypes such as TIFF, png, jpeg, and BMP, which are used for different scenarios like printing or web graphics.
-We omit the subtle differences between each sub-format because they perform equivalently in terms of download services.
+As a standard, a text file contains plain text that can be edited in any word-processing program.
+The image format encompasses a variety of different subtypes such as TIFF, png, jpeg, and BMP, which are used for multiple scenarios like printing or web graphics (e.g., NFT \cite{wang2021non}).
+We omit subtle differences between each sub-format because they perform equivalently in terms of download services.
 Similarly, video has a lot of sub-types including MP4, MOV, MP4, WMV, AVI, FLV, etc. We only focus on its general type.
-From the results in Fig.\ref{fig-tests} with distinguished colors, we can observe that all three types of data have approximately the same performance, under different configurations of data size and storage capacity.
-The results indicate that \textit{the performance of the download service has no significant relationship with the data type. } This is an intuitive outcome that can also be proved by our common sense.
-The upload and download service merely opens a channel for inside data, regardless of its content and types.
+From the results in Fig.\ref{fig-tests}, we can observe that all three types of data have approximately the same performance, under different configurations of data size and storage capacity.
+The results indicate that \textit{the performance of the download service has no significant relationship with the data type.} This is an intuitive outcome that can be proved by our common sense.
+The upload/download service merely opens a channel for inside data, regardless of its content and types.
+This also shows that BDTS can support multiple types of data without compromising efficiency.